 Wolfgang Kreis, an industrial clerk by training, was born on 18 March 1957.
 He joined Ed.
 Züblin AG as a commercial clerk in 1979.
 In 1987, he was elected to the works council and today is works council chairman for the subdivision Karlsruhe and chairman of the works council at Ed.
 Züblin AG.
-He has been vice chairman of the supervisory board of Ed.
+He has been vice chairman of the Supervisory Board of Ed.
 Züblin AG since 2002.
-He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council on 1 October 2009 and has been chairman of the works council of STRABAG SE since October 2013.
+He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council for an indefinite period of time on 1 October 2009 and has been chairman of the works council of STRABAG SE since October 2013.
 He also deals with the issue of occupational health and safety at the company.